Severe Weather

 - Do not stay in your room.
 Instead, move to the lowest level possible in the building.

-- Find a windowless floor lounge or bathroom and close the doors.
+- Find a windowless community lounge or bathroom and close the doors.

 - If there is not enough room in the lounge, close the room doors and begin to line the interior hallways.